cdenq/etl-pipeline-on-crypto-data/README.md

 ## About ETL Pipeline on Crypto Data

 `ETL Pipeline on Crypto Data` is a team-based Python data analytics project done on daily crypto data for 9 coins.
 It:
-1) extracts raw data in three different ways: direct file reading with pandas (.csv), api requests (.json), and web scraping (.html)
+1) extracts raw data in three different ways: direct file reading with pandas (.csv)
-2) transforms that data into aggregates by month (average, max, min, average growth)
+2) transforms that data into aggregates by month (average, max, min, max growth)
 3) loads that data into a final .sql database

 Along with the analysis, project also involved a written report.